tomasen/fcgi_ext/README.md

-### Migrating from php(LEMP) to Golang in large scale
+### Migrating from php(LEMP) to Golang on a large scale

 [![Build Status](https://travis-ci.org/tomasen/fcgi_ext.svg?branch=master)](https://travis-ci.org/tomasen/fcgi_ext)
 [![GoDoc](https://godoc.org/github.com/tomasen/fcgi_ext?status.svg)](http://godoc.org/github.com/tomasen/fcgi_ext)

-In modern age, many sites are built on what we call - [LEMP](http://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) solution.
-Which typically include nginx + php + mysql(or NoSQL databases) now.
+In the modern age, many sites are built on what we call - [LEMP](http://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) stack.
+Which typically include nginx + php + mysql(or NoSQL databases).
-For system administrators of the web site with large traffic, should know the struggles of fighting with concurrency and availability of php.
-Facebook developed a monster project as [HipHop](https://developers.facebook.com/blog/post/2010/02/02/hiphop-for-php--move-fast/) just for such reason!
+For system administrators of websites with large amount of traffic, should know the struggles of fighting with concurrency and availability of php is well known.
+Facebook developed a monster project known as [HipHop](https://developers.facebook.com/blog/post/2010/02/02/hiphop-for-php--move-fast/) just for such reason!
-As a Golang fan, even in my point of view, even for smaller scale websites or web applications, rewriting the website in Golang still not seems to be a reasonable option.
-Because most of them already have a huge PHP codebase and way too complicated frameworks.
+Even as a Golang fan,  rewriting a website in Golang still does not seems to be a reasonable option even if they are small scale websites or web applications.
+Because most of them already have a huge PHP codebase and way too complicated framework.
 Which is an absolute deal-breaker.
-But the concurrency and efficiency of Golang is so attempting that I hereby propose a solution of migrating method, from php to Golang, just one step a time.
+But the concurrency and efficiency of Golang is so tempting that I hereby propose a solution of method of migrating method, from php to Golang, which requires just one step a time.

 #### The advantage of Golang
 * High concurrency
-* Fast performance and memory efficiency
+* Faster performance and better memory efficiency
-* Easy to learn
+* Easy to learn and maintainance

-#### Problem that we are facing
+#### The problem that we face

-* the max concurrent requests that php can handle is limited to the maximum number of php process can be running at the same time in the system.
-And php process is resource consuming.
+* the max concurrent requests that php can handle is limited to the maximum number of php process can be running at the same time on a single server.
+And the php process is resource consuming.
-* when there is bottleneck happened in the backend, for example: unstable connection to database or slow query, large amount of traffic will jammed in front of web server because php don't have the resource to process next requests anymore.
+* when there is a bottleneck happening in the backend, for example: unstable connection to the database or slow queries, the large amount of traffic will jam front web server because php doesn't have the resources to process the next request anymore.
-* Golang still lack of many library support, which are already used in php massively.
+* Golang still lack many library, which are already used in php massively.

-###Solution
+###The Solution

-####Basic principle
+####The Basic principles

-Only use Golang to replace part of php application process that Golang is good at handling(long polling and concurrency etc.).
+Only use Golang to replace the parts of php application process that Golang is good at handling(long polling and concurrency etc.).
-Only use PHP to process data instead i/o operation that may require waiting, like slow query or connect to remote service etc.
+Only use PHP to process data instead of i/o operations that may require waiting, like slow queries or connecting to remote service etc.

 ####Steps
-* Put a Golang service between web server and php, connect them by fast-cgi.
+* put a Golang service handler between web server and php, and connect them by fast-cgi.
   + use Golang package [fcgi\_ext](https://github.com/tomasen/fcgi_ext) and [fcgi\_client](https://github.com/tomasen/fcgi_client) to build a [daemon](https://github.com/tomasen/zero-downtime-daemon)
-  + typical flow will be:
+  + the typical flow will be:
   nginx <-> fcgi\_ext+fcgi\_client(golang) <-> php\_fcgi
 * Use Golang to do the heavy lifting.
-And use the php code that we current have, to take care the rest.
+And use the php code that we currently have, to take care the rest.

 ####Example